 Can’t do A/B testing?
 Here is how you can still increase your store’s conversion rate

-Probably the most basic question that comes to mind when managing an online business is: How do I make visitors buy my products?
+Probably the most basic question that comes to mind when managing an online business is: How do I increase the conversion rate?
+How can I make visitors buy my products?
 The answer itself is quite broad, but there are several steps to take into consideration when assessing your website, before gathering any data from tools such as Google Analytics.

 In order to understand the whole process that goes on inside the users’ minds, your landing page needs to answer several questions, determined by certain aspects.

-When users first land on your website, they wonder whether this is the right page for their interests or their problems.
+When users first land on your website, they wonder whether this is the right page for their interests.
 The landing page needs to be relevant.
 How do you determine relevance?
 What is the website body language telling visitors?

 Users need to understand what the website is about before actually reading any text.
 The whole layout is extremely important: the pictures and illustrations, the colors, the buttons and so on.
 Next, visitors need to identify whether the online shop is meant for similar people, if it addresses their personas.
 For instance, a website dedicated to fashion is very different from one focused on technology.
 Not only is the public different, but also the style itself.

-The emotional factor is also quintessential, having a story behind your brand.
+The emotional factor is also quintessential in increasing the conversion rate, having a story behind your brand.
 Emotional resonance refers to influencing readers by inspiring certain emotions through writing.
 Why is this important?
 When you make your website visitors feel emotions related to your products, not only do they become more interested in buying, but they also stay loyal to your brand.

 While having a focused, optimized experience is sure to make browsing your online shop a straightforward experience, some elements shouldn’t be omitted from your landing page.
 Having a small area showcasing the range of products and clearly stating the range of pricing will deliver a wide picture to your visitors.